PRECISE/SMEDL/README.md

 use it, the following tips may be helpful:

 - Generally speaking, each synchronous set is built into its own executable.
-  (The exception is when using the file transport, where all synchronous sets are linked into a single executable.)
-- Any files with the synchronous set name, files with names of monitors within that synchronous set, and all the static files (e.g. `smedl_types.c`, `event_queue.c`, etc.), are compiled together as part of one synchronous set.
+- Any files with the synchronous set name, files with names of monitors within that synchronous set, and all the static files (e.g. `smedl_types.c`, `monitor_map.c`, etc.), are compiled together as part of one synchronous set.
 - The generated code conforms to C99.
 You may want to use the `-std=c99` option for your compiler.
 - If you want to see extra diagnostic messages, define the `DEBUG` flag with an